mlswg/mls-architecture/draft-ietf-mls-architecture.md

-The Messaging Layer Security (MLS) protocol {{MLSPROTO}} document has the role of defining a Group Key Agreement, all the necessary cryptographic operations, and serialization/deserialization functions necessary to create a scalable and secure group messaging protocol which is meant to protect against eavesdropping, tampering, message forgery, and provide good properties on past or future device compromises.
+The Messaging Layer Security (MLS) protocol {{MLSPROTO}} document has the role of defining a Group Key Agreement, all the necessary cryptographic operations, and serialization/deserialization functions necessary to create a scalable and secure group messaging protocol.
+The MLS protocol is meant to protect against eavesdropping, tampering, message forgery, and provide good properties such as forward-secrecy (FS) and post-compromise security (PCS) in the case of past or future device compromises.

 This document, on the other hand is intended to describe a general secure group messaging infrastructure and its security goals.
-It provides guidance on building a group messaging system and discusses security tradeoffs offered by multiple security mechanism that are part of the MLS protocol (ie. frequency of public encryption key rotation).
+It provides guidance on building a group messaging system and discusses security and privacy tradeoffs offered by multiple security mechanism that are part of the MLS protocol (ie. frequency of public encryption key rotation).